Souvik-Mandal-Harvard/ES_GPU/README.md

 * helper function for converting different data format to npy Please note, users do not need to edit this file if the primary source of pose data is DLC or SLEAP.
 If the user uses some other software for body point estimation, then format the data into npy. -->

-### STEP 2: Run preproessing.py
+### STEP 2: Preprocessing
 Animals can show same behavior while they have different body orientations.
-Also, their body size can appear different to the camera due to their distance from the camera.
+Also, different animals can have different body size, and their body size can appear different to the camera due to their distance from the camera.
 Due to these two factors, same behavior can be flagged as different by an automated system.
 This preprocessing step accounts for these variations by centering, rotating and scaling the body poses by transforming the raw data for the next steps.

+*Please note that different body orientations can be taken into account **ONLY** for videos taken from top view, and **NOT** for videos taken from side view.*

-### STEP 3: Run features.py
+### STEP 3: Feature extraction
-Behavior is defined by combinations of diffrent body movements called behavioral syllables.
+Behavior is defined by combinations of diffrent unique body movements called behavioral syllables.
 Imagine different body postures and movements as letters - different combinations of which produce different words, or in the context of behavior science, different behavioral syllables.
 Ethoscope uses both body postures as well as the kinematics of the animal to define behavioral syllables.
 Postural features are calculated using the eucledian distance and angle between different body points.
 Next, Ethoscope performs a Morlet-wavelet transformation on the postural data to coupute the kinematics features.
 This step generates 4 .npy files in total for each video sample - one contaning data of the Eucledian distances between the labeled body points (limbs.npy), one for the angular data (angles.npy), and two for the kinematics power spectrogram (limb_power.npy, angle_power.npy).

-### STEP 4: embed_gpu.py
+### STEP 4: Embedding
 **THIS STEP REQUIRES A GPU on a local computer.
 In future, we will come up with pipeline that can use cloud-GPU computing and/or CPU (much slower).**

 Then, Ethoscope uses these multi-dimensional postural and kinematic feature dataset and reduces it to two-dimension first using PCA (to reduce the dimention of kinamatics data) and then UMAP (to reduce the dimension of the kinematic principal components and the postural data).
 Running this step generates three different files - all_embeddings.npy, all_kinematic_embeddings.npy, and all_postural_embeddings.npy.